QR Code Security & Quishing Report 2026 — 5M Scans

 What are the most common QR code scams?

 The most common QR code scams include: fake parking meter payment codes, restaurant menu QR codes replaced with phishing stickers, fake package delivery notifications, cryptocurrency scam codes, and QR codes on phishing emails that bypass text-based email filters.
-Newly registered domains are the #1 indicator of QR code phishing according to QRLynx data.
+Newly registered domains are the #1 indicator of QR code phishing according to QRLynx 2026 data — 25% of flagged domains are registered the same day as the QR code submission.

 How can businesses protect their QR codes from tampering?